lutzhamel/popsom/joss/paper.md

          0.94       0.93        4

 ```
-This is the simplest dataset in our benchmark with 150 instances and 4 columns.
+This is the simplest dataset among our datasets with 150 instances and 4 columns.
-Running the benchmarks gives us the following performance data where the time is reported in milliseconds,
+Running the benchmark gives us the following performance data where the time is reported in milliseconds,
 ```
   package        mean time          speedup
 1  popsom           214.96                1